-Academic Incidents of cheating or other academic misconduct carry severe consequences and Misconduct: will be dealt with seriously.
+Academic Incidents of cheating or other academic misconduct carry severe consequences and will be Misconduct: dealt with seriously.
 Refer to Malaspina University-College Policy 99.01 and Procedure 99.01.001.

 Calculators: A basic scientific non-programmable, non-graphing calculator may be used for class tests and the final exam.
 (The Canon F502, available at Staples for about \$9, is plenty).

-Translators: Electronic translators may NOT be used for quizzes, tests or the final exam.
+Translators: Electronic translators may NOT be used for guizzes, tests or the final exam.
 Cell Phones: Turn off and put away before class.
 Cell phones may NOT be used as clocks or calculators during tests.
-If your phone rings during a test or guiz, 5% will be deducted from your grade.
+If your phone rings during a test or quiz, 5% will be deducted from your grade.
+Formula Formula sheets may NOT be used for quizzes, tests or the final exam.
+Sheets:

-Formula Sheets: Formula sheets may NOT be used for quizzes, tests or the final exam.
-Grade Review: If you do not agree with the grade received on a test, you may submit your paper for regrading within three days of the date it was returned to you.
-In this case, the entire paper will be regraded.
+Grade If you do not agree with the grade received on a test, you may submit your paper for Review: regrading within three days of the date it was returned to you.
+In such cases, the entire paper will be regraded.